Life Story Books Guidance

 All children with a plan for adoption must have a Life Story Book.
 Making a Life Story Book is more than creating a photographic album with identifying sentences giving dates, places and names.
-It is an account of a child's life in words, pictures and documents, and an opportunity to explore emotions through play, conversation and counselling and capturing special moments.
+It is an account of a child's life in words, pictures and documents, and provides an opportunity for the child to explore and understand their early history and life before their adoption.

 A Life Story Book should: